tangle-network/protocol-solidity/packages/identity-anchor-contracts/README.md

-<h1 align="center">Webb Bridges</h1>
+<h1 align="center">Webb Identity Anchors</h1>

-Wrapper classes and utilities for deploying and interacting with zero-knowledge Bridges in solidity.
+Wrapper classes and utilities for deploying and interacting with zero-knowledge Identity Anchors in solidity.

 ## License

 <sup>
 Licensed under <a href="LICENSE">Apache 2.0 / MIT license</a>.